yotann/bcdb/docs/memodb/json.md

 The exact details of the server's JSON encoding are partially unspecified in order to allow the server to switch to a different JSON implementation in the future.
-It might be nice to use the rules in [RFC 8785], but some of the requirements there are a poor match for MemoDB (for instance, the required use of UTF-16 for sorting).
+It might be nice to use the other rules in [RFC 8785], but some of the requirements there are a poor match for MemoDB (for instance, the required use of UTF-16 for sorting).